homeport/havener/README.md

 ## Configuration

-A `havener config file` provides an easy solution for configurating and deploying one or multiple Helm Charts.
+A havener configuration file provides an easy solution for configurating and deploying one or multiple Helm Charts.
 The `config` is saved as a YAML file and is used by the `deploy` and `upgrade` commands.
-Besides information about the charts, it can override the values.yaml file and can contain further pre- and post-processing steps.
+Besides information about the charts, it can override the `values.yaml` file and can contain further pre- and post-processing steps.
+The before and after processing steps support a Concourse style command definition as well as the Travis style with one command per entry.

 ```yml
 name: mongo deployment